mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 Pre-Ride: Lower back exercises/Breathing.
 Rollers ~ 20 minutes.

 Run 50-60 minutes easy w/ your buddies.
-Find good footing.
 Keep the effort as easy as they will let you run!

 ### NOTES
 Total Time: **66 Minutes** &nbsp; Run: **5.2 mi**